babelouest/ulfius/README.md

  * Structure of response parameters
  *
  * Contains response data that must be set by the user
  * status:             HTTP status code (200, 404, 500, etc)
  * map_header:         map containing the header variables
  * map_cookie:         map containing the cookie variables
- * string_body: a string containing the raw body response
+ * string_body:        a char * containing the raw body response
  * json_body:          a json_t * object containing the json response
+ * binary_body:        a void * containing a binary content
+ * binary_body_length: the length of the binary_body
  *
  */
 struct _u_response {